aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/_index.md

 To create a new Excel file programmatically:

 1. Create an object of the [**Workbook**](https://reference.aspose.com/cells/net/aspose.cells/workbook) class.
-1. Call the [**Add**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection/methods/add) method of the [**WorksheetCollection**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection) class.
+2. Call the [**Add**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection/methods/add) method of the [**WorksheetCollection**](https://reference.aspose.com/cells/net/aspose.cells/worksheetcollection) class.
 An empty worksheet is added to the Excel file automatically.
 It can be referenced by passing the sheet index of the new worksheet to the [**Worksheets**](https://reference.aspose.com/cells/net/aspose.cells/workbook/properties/worksheets) collection.
-1. Obtain a worksheet reference.
+3. Obtain a worksheet reference.
-1. Perform work on the worksheets.
+4. Perform work on the worksheets.
-1. Save the new Excel file with new worksheets by calling the [**Workbook**](https://reference.aspose.com/cells/net/aspose.cells/workbook) class' [**Save**](https://reference.aspose.com/cells/net/aspose.cells/workbook/methods/save/index) method.
+5. Save the new Excel file with new worksheets by calling the [**Workbook**](https://reference.aspose.com/cells/net/aspose.cells/workbook) class' [**Save**](https://reference.aspose.com/cells/net/aspose.cells/workbook/methods/save/index) method.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Worksheets-Management-AddingWorksheetsToNewExcelFile-1.cs" >}}

 ## **Adding Worksheets to a Designer Spreadsheet**

-The process of adding worksheets to a designer spreadsheet is the same as that of adding a new worksheet, except that the Excel file already exists so should be opened before worksheets are added.
+The process of adding worksheets to a designer spreadsheet is the same as that of adding a new worksheet, except that the Excel file already exists, so it should be opened before worksheets are added.
 A designer spreadsheet can be opened by the [**Workbook**](https://reference.aspose.com/cells/net/aspose.cells/workbook) class.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Worksheets-Management-AddingWorksheetsToDesignerSpreadSheet-1.cs" >}}